 Skip to content

-Tailwind Purge Content settings
+Tailwind Content settings

 This is because Tailwind only compiles the CSS actually used within a theme.